craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 Small (20), 2 Action Cost (UNPACK > SPLASH)
 Oil has 1 Charge

 SPLASH: You splash the contents of the jar onto an adjacent Target that you can see.
 Expend a Charge.
 Make a Throw Skill Check with Advantage.
-If the result is equal to or greater than your Target's Reflex Defense, you impose a stack of the 'Flammable' [[Ailment]].
+If the result is equal to or greater than your Target's Reflex Defense, you impose a stack of the 'Flammable' [[Ailment]], and the space they occupy becomes 'Flammable'.
+If the result is less than your Target's Reflex Defense, the space they occupy becomes 'Flammable'.

 #### Kerosene
 Small (40), 2 Action Cost (UNPACK > SPLASH)
 Kerosene has 1 Charge

 SPLASH: You splash the contents of the jar onto an adjacent Target that you can see.
 Expend a Charge.
 Make a Throw Skill Check with Advantage.
-If the result is equal to or greater than your Target's Reflex Defense, you impose a stack of the 'Flammable' [[Ailment]].
+If the result is equal to or greater than your Target's Reflex Defense, you impose a stack of the 'Flammable' [[Ailment]], and the space they occupy becomes 'Flammable'.
+If the result is less than your Target's Reflex Defense, the space they occupy becomes 'Flammable'.

 Creation:
 	- 1 Watch spent at 14+ Alchemy